crawlem/balloons-inc/docpad/src/partials/book.html.md

-Bring the buzz of the balloons inc stall to your event.
+Bring the buzz of the Balloons Inc. stall to your event.
 We'll pitch up to your school fete, community event or festival, and sell balloons
 direct to the crowd.